Rodielm/sgnw/README.md

 - [x] Crud App
 - [x] Crud Lang
 - [x] Post Notifications (notification, notifyuser)
+- [ ] Update Notification Status (read, new, erased) ... has to verify if the notification can be completely erased (all active users have erased it)
 - [ ] Login Back
 - [ ] Configurations filter user